Last Updated on

 Tips and Warnings.

-1. Don’t fall for fixers who offer rush UMID application for a fee.
+1. Don’t fall for fixers who offer rush UMID applications for a fee.

 The SSS has no express or rush UMID processing.